potatoeggy/eifueo/docs/index.md

 ## Contact

-If you would like to contribute by submitting fixes, requesting pages, and/or complaining about issues, feel free to do so on the [issue tracker](https://git.eggworld.tk/eggy/eifueo/issues), or by contacting the site administrator at [341213551@gapps.yrdsb.ca](mailto:341213551@gapps.yrdsb.ca).
+If you would like to contribute by submitting fixes, requesting pages, and/or complaining about issues, feel free to open an issue on the [issue tracker](https://git.eggworld.tk/eggy/eifueo/issues) or submit a [pull request](https://git.eggworld.tk/eggy/eifueo/pulls), or by contacting the site administrator at [341213551@gapps.yrdsb.ca](mailto:341213551@gapps.yrdsb.ca).

-## Source Code
+## Source

-The source code for Eifueo is available [here](https://git.eggworld.tk/eggy/eifueo).
+The source for Eifueo is available [here](https://git.eggworld.tk/eggy/eifueo).